axeldaguerre/movie_title_cleaner/README.md

 This tool ensure that the movie file name will get a real movie title.
 It concanate the movie too.
 Id est : `Tron (2008)` User can create a directory with the same name that of the file name or just change the file name.
-Its a tool usefull for media movie managers like `Kodi` and was created for that particulary reason.
+Its a usefull tool for media movie managers like `Kodi` and was created for that particulary reason.
 Indeed it can takes you several hours to check every movies you have and check if their title and years are the good ones.
 Movie year is important because it's the only way to diffence two movies with the same names, even if in rare movies it's not true.

 ## To dos

-1. Create a platform layer in order to implement OS easily if wanted.
 2. Better checks
 3. Nicer User experience
 4. Better performance (Better string searching algo and structure)
 5. Add data to check if it works, as it could broke any files inside the folder if it fails.
 You don't want to loose all these precious data.
-6. **Maybe** Better to write all imdb url (from the html) and be able to go inside the movie page in order to have the year
+6. All data scrapped should be saved in a file (User wait only at the beginning) then you read the file in order to give him suggestions confirmation
 7. Does it needs to be able to search movie title from folder ?
+8. Handle Folder / Files mixing
 8. Add realisator on the `MessageBox` (in order to difference two movies with same name same year)
+9. Add language support, User should be able to have specific language for all movies scrapped.

 This is a personal tool that permit me to automatically manage my media library for Kodi.
 The future of this tool will be to have a friendly way to do simple operation that will use imdb **without api key** to get a proper movie name, use for the folder that will contain the movie data to properly have a name scrapable by imdb python api.